Common Names

 Case reports

-- Kidney failure: In a type-1 diabetic patient with normal kidney function following excess ingestion of rhubarb (18), and in a 75-year-old man from excessive intakes of rhubarb stew over a few weeks (37).
+- Kidney failure: In a type-1 diabetic patient with normal kidney function following excess ingestion of rhubarb (18), and in a 75-year-old man from excessive intake of rhubarb stew over a few weeks (37).
 Rhubarb is high in oxalates.

 - Melanosis coli: In a 67-year-old woman with long-term use of a natural fiber supplement containing rhubarb.
 This condition is often associated with chronic laxative use and causes dark cellular pigment deposits in the colon.
 It was reversed after product discontinuation and upon repeat colonoscopy 1.5 years later (38).